EdDataScienceEES/tutorial-orla03/index.md

 ### Learning Outcome

-I can find confidence intervals and visualise these using `ggplot2`.
-Further to this, I can then analyse how widths change depending on significance levels.
+You can confidence intervals and visualise these using `ggplot2`.
+Further to this, you can then analyse how widths change depending on significance levels.

 #### <a href="#section1"> 1.
 Introduction </a>